ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 ## Viewing the {{site.data.keyword.deliverypipeline}} for Tekton dashboard
 {: #view_tekton_dashboard}

 In the **PipelineRuns** section, the Tekton {{site.data.keyword.deliverypipeline}} dashboard displays an empty table until at least one Tekton pipeline runs.
-After Tekton pipeline runs occur (either manually or as the result of external events), the table lists those runs and related information such as status and run trigger, and the last updated time of the run definition.
+After Tekton pipeline runs occur (either manually or as the result of external events), the table lists those runs and related information such as status, trigger, and duration.

 Pipeline runs can be in any of the following states: